Home | Spirituality |Topics | Presentations | Sites and Resources | Contact Us | Donate

 ● Remember each of us has a God-given right to self-determination.

-That's fine in theory, but complicating the issue in the real world of the aging parent and adult-child caregiver is the fact that, sadly, at some point your parent's ability to make safe decisions may begin to fail.
-Mom or Dad may begin to choose what is dangerous or unhealthy or may lapse into self-neglect.
+That’s fine in theory, but complicating the issue in the real world of the caregivers and care-receiver is the fact that, sadly, at some point your loved one’s ability to make safe decisions may begin to fail.
+He or she may begin to choose what is dangerous or unhealthy or may lapse into self-neglect.

 Return to Topics